ZoomPhant/zoomphant.github.io/docs/start/index.md

 1. Create a Task Definition in ECS and configure the Container:
     - Set the Image URI to `zoomphant/pack:latest`.
     - Map at least port 80 to facilitate UI access and collector data reporting.
+For example, set Host port to 8080.

 ![img.png](img.png)

 2. Configure Volumes to map `/data` to an EBS volume to ensure data persistence.
+If you don't add the volume, the data will be lost after restarting the container.

 ![img_1.png](img_1.png)